Football: You learn nothing from parking the bus and losing 1-0, says Lions coach Tatsuma Yoshida

 "The change is very welcomed by everyone, the players feel more free and the spirit has changed."

-Singapore have faced Uzbekistan only twice before, both in 2008 as part of the World Cup Qualifiers.
-The Lions lost 3-7 at home and 1-0 away in Tashkent.
+Singapore have faced Uzbekistan only twice before, both in 2008 as part of the World Cup qualifiers.
+The Lions lost 7-3 at home and 1-0 away in Tashkent.

 To make the task harder for the home side, they will be without their first-choice full-backs Shakir Hamzah and Zulqarnaen Suzliman who are injured.

 Izwan, 29, was undeterred though.
-He said: "I have played under quite a few national coaches, and every coach want to win.
-Compared to 2008, we have different players, a new coach, and a new style of play.
+He said: "I have played under quite a few national coaches, and every coach wants to win.
+Compared to 2008, we have different players, a new coach and a new style of play.

 "The main difference is coach Tatsuma likes us to play the ball forward with short passes to open up the game, and he wants us to win possession as soon as possible when we lose it.